-This course presents a historical and theoretical study of chant and music in Hinduism.
+This course presents a historical and theoretical study of Hindustani chant and music.
 We begin with sacred sound in ancient India and proceed to important forms of chant and devotional music that have developed since.

 Chant and music are interwoven throughout the entire fabric of Hinduism.
 Subject to theoretical discussion as well as practical prescriptions for use, chant and music are indispensible to Hindu life.
 The link between chant and music is the predominance of ideas of sacred sound going back to ancient India.
 Thus a familiarity with the basic concepts of sacred sound and Indian music are vital to an understanding of Hindu religious experience.

 While there is a section on musical instruments in Session Three, the main focus of this course is on vocal music, which is the central focus of performance practice in terms of Hindu worship and devotion.
 Each session contains practical details involved in the manner of understanding the proper execution of Hindu chant and music, as well as listening examples in the form of audio files.
 Musical training is not required.

 Session One: Om and Veda – The Foundation of Hindu Sacred Sound, Chant, and Music

 We look at the main sources of music and chant, including theories and practices of sacred sound as understood from the Vedas and Upanishads, beginning with the syllable Om, the Rig Veda, and ending with the Sāma Veda.

 Session Two: Mantra – Sacred Sound as Chant

 This session will focus on the theory and practice of Mantra in the Hindu tradition, beginning with a general outline of Mantra in ancient India, including linguistic debates and Tantra, followed by examples of key Mantras from selected lineages.
 Two recorded selections of Mantra chant conclude the session.